sailecodes/respo-backend/README.md

 - `TypeORM` allows the backend to connect to the `PostgreSQL` database on `AWS RDS`.
 - `AWS EC2` hosts the application.

+The backend has two separate validation layers: validation based on how fields should be in the database and validation against the database.
+As such, validation regarding the length of a string, the value of a number, or anything else similar, are accomplished at the decoration level.
+On the other hand, validation regarding the uniqueness or existence of a field in the database, or likewise, are done at the resolver level.
+This is to implement consistent validation across these layers.

 ## _Deployment_

 Deployed on `AWS`.